trenchproject/wing-segmentation/data/README.md

 ![species distribution chart for STRI data colored by label](https://github.com/user-attachments/assets/9b811673-73e0-47d6-830b-91b4af7a92a5)

-### How to Access*
+### How to Access[^1]

 These images are available for direct download from the [STRI-Samples Hugging Face Dataset](https://huggingface.co/datasets/imageomics/STRI-Samples).
+The [wing_seg_stri.csv](wing_seg_stri.csv) corresponds to [metadata.csv](https://huggingface.co/datasets/imageomics/STRI-Samples/blob/main/metadata.csv) in the STRI-Samples Hugging Face repository (`metadata.csv` is the required name for proper display in the dataset viewer on HF).

 As with the other two, images should be downloaded into folders based on their labels: `damaged`, `dorsal`, or `incomplete`, and then downsized with the appropriate script from [`preprocessing_scripts/`](../preprocessing_scripts) to 256 x 256.